 So, will robots replace copywriters?

 AI seems poised to play a greater role in copywriting in the near future, but humans don’t need to lose sleep over it just yet.
 NLG tools excel at writing content with clear templates, simple aims and set criteria.
 However, the process encounters significant challenges when it comes to creating longer content with more ambiguous or complex goals.
-The native-level mastery of a language needed to bring a text to life through humour, nuance and subtle changes of tone is well beyond AI’s current abilities.
+The native-level mastery of a language needed to bring a text to life through humor, nuance and subtle changes of tone is well beyond AI’s current abilities.
 As a result, it will take several more stages of development before machine learning can craft the uniquely compelling stories that support successful marketing strategies.

 Despite the doomsday predictions, human copywriters will have the edge for the foreseeable future.
 Instead, the signs point to cooperation rather than destruction.
 By shouldering the burden of more predictable content, AI will enable copywriters to do more of what they excel at: developing unforgettable brand voices.

 If you’re searching for someone to write the content that will take your business to the next level, Lionbridge AI has all the tools and experience you need.
-With 500,000+ certified language specialists in 300+ languages, our crowdsourcing platform is built to optimise your content for global markets – or to help your AI learn to optimise itself!
+With 500,000+ certified language specialists in 300+ languages, our crowdsourcing platform is built to optimize your content for global markets – or to help your AI learn to optimize itself!
 We can fine-tune your data through the creation of custom datasets, tags or analysis.
 Any AI is only as strong as its training.
 Lionbridge takes pride in making your platform better.